MirceaMacarie/Eventbook_Cypress_Test/README.md

 ## :pushpin: Inspiration and personal purpose :chart_with_upwards_trend:
-This automation project was created to learn a new automation framework, Cypress.
-In order to apply practically my knowledge about Cypress, I chose to write some automation tests on various functionalities on the website of the Faculty of History and Philosophy, Babeș-Bolyai University, Cluj-Napoca, Romania.
+This automation project was created in order to apply practically my knowledge about Cypress JS framework.
+In this respect, I developed a tests suite which verify by assertions different details and functions of the Eventbook website, for personal exercise and learning.